MBODM/golang-error-chains-solution/README.md

 https://stackoverflow.com/questions/72505935/fmt-println-stops-printing-chain-at-wrapped-custom-error-golang

 #### Solution:
-The solution, how to handle error-chains containg a custom error:
+The solution, how to handle error-chains containg a custom error, is
 ```golang
 type CustomError struct {
 	Msg string